jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/jms-bridge=<jms-bridge name>:read-attribute(name=failure-retry-interval)`

 ## syntax of the operation to get the `messaging-activemq` `jms-bridge` `max-batch-size`
-the maximum number of messages to consume from the source destination before sending them in a batch to the target destination. its value must `>`= `1`. get the `messaging-activemq` `jms-bridge` `max-batch-size` attribute.
+the maximum number of messages to consume from the source destination before sending them in a batch to the target destination. its value must >= `1`. get the `messaging-activemq` `jms-bridge` `max-batch-size` attribute.
 `/subsystem=messaging-activemq/jms-bridge=<jms-bridge name>:read-attribute(name=max-batch-size)`

 ## syntax of the operation to get the `messaging-activemq` `jms-bridge` `max-batch-time`
-the maximum number of milliseconds to wait before sending a batch to target, even if the number of messages consumed has not reached `max-batch-size`. its value must be `-1` to represent  `waitforever`, or `>`= `1` to specify an actual time. get the `messaging-activemq` `jms-bridge` `max-batch-time` attribute.
+the maximum number of milliseconds to wait before sending a batch to target, even if the number of messages consumed has not reached `max-batch-size`. its value must be -`1` to represent 'wait forever', or >= `1` to specify an actual time. get the `messaging-activemq` `jms-bridge` `max-batch-time` attribute.
 `/subsystem=messaging-activemq/jms-bridge=<jms-bridge name>:read-attribute(name=max-batch-time)`

 ## syntax of the operation to get the `messaging-activemq` `jms-bridge` `max-retries`
-the number of times to attempt to recreate connections to the source or target servers when the bridge has detected they have failed. the bridge will give up after trying this number of times. `-1` represents  `tryforever`. get the `messaging-activemq` `jms-bridge` `max-retries` attribute.
+the number of times to attempt to recreate connections to the source or target servers when the bridge has detected they have failed. the bridge will give up after trying this number of times. -`1` represents 'try forever'. get the `messaging-activemq` `jms-bridge` `max-retries` attribute.
 `/subsystem=messaging-activemq/jms-bridge=<jms-bridge name>:read-attribute(name=max-retries)`